inauman/zenai-programming-rituals/zenai/validation_checklist.md

 - [ ] Code or artifact aligns with the agreed design/contract
 - [ ] Implementation choices are explained in comments or commit message
 - [ ] Threat mitigation notes are documented (if applicable)
+- [ ] Validate security posture in both dev and production builds (some features like CSP may only be enforced in production).
+- [ ] Consult the latest official schema or documentation before editing any configuration (schema-first ritual).
+- [ ] Confirm that all build paths (e.g., `frontendDist`) are correct for both dev and production environments.

 ### 🗂️ Hygiene & Commit